/ Risk factors we cannot change / Biological sex and gender

 Research also shows that in females, the risk of an ischaemic stroke (caused by a blockage to the blood supply in the brain) begins rising at lower blood sugar levels3.
 There may also be a stronger link between high blood pressure and stroke in females.

-Some factors may specifically affect females’ stroke risk1:
+Some factors may specifically affect females’ stroke risk:1,4

-• Preeclampsia and gestational diabetes during pregnancy can increase stroke risk both during pregnancy and later in life4
+• Preeclampsia and gestational diabetes during pregnancy can increase stroke risk both during pregnancy and later in life5.
+Therefore, those with a history of gestational diabetes and previous stroke may be given metformin to control blood sugar6.

 • Females who experience migraines with aura may have a slightly higher stroke risk.